greatislander/c2lc-project-website/src/activities/lego-sequencing.md

 ## Level Up!

 Give learners a few plain Lego blocks and encourage them to draw an action or add a sticker on the block and add them to their sequence.
-Adding actions, such as jump, dance, spin, say hooray, etc. will prompt their creativity and lead to exploring different combinations of actions in a sequence
+Adding actions, such as jump, dance, spin, say hooray, etc. will prompt their creativity and lead to exploring different combinations of actions in a sequence.